 Just bring a sense of joie de vivre and let the good times roll!

 Yes, the Crescent City Classic is a 10k that attracts top athletes from around the world, but it’s so much more than a road race.
-Even if your idea of a workout is walking from Cafe du Monde to Pat O’Brien’s, you owe it to yourself to check out the race, festival, music and people who have made the Crescent City Classic a New Orleans institution for close to 40 years.
+Even if your idea of a workout is walking from Cafe du Monde to Pat O’Brien’s, you owe it to yourself to check out the race, festival, music, and people who have made the Crescent City Classic a New Orleans institution for over 40 years.

-They kick off at 9:45 a.m., when The Historic French Quarter Easter Parade rolls from Antoine’s Restaurant (713 St. Louis St.) to St. Louis Cathedral for 11 a.m. mass.
+They kick off at 9:45 a.m., when the French Quarter Easter Parade rolls from the Omni Royal Orleans Hotel to St. Louis Cathedral for 11 a.m. mass.

 After that, things take a turn for the campy with the Chris Owens French Quarter Easter Parade, which celebrates the late Bourbon Street’s reigning queen.
-It rolls from Canal and Bourbon streets at 1 p.m.
+It rolls at 1 p.m. and has a new route due to security changes.

-Finally, the Gay Easter Parade closes down the celebrations at 5:30 p.m., with floats, throws and dancers galore.
+Finally, the Gay Easter Parade closes down the celebrations at 4:30 p.m., with floats, throws, and dancers galore.
 Celebrate good times, come on!

 You probably guessed it right: It’s a festival that revolves around crawfish, but it also comes with music and other kinds of food.
 It’s an annual festival held on Tulane’s Uptown campus.